-One look at a magazine stand or an ad on the subway and we can tell how obsessed American society is with beauty.
-But looking good isn’t just about winning the Miss America contest — research suggests attractive people also tend to be happier and wealthier than others .
+One look at a magazine stand (or one hour spent watching The Bachelor) and it’s obvious how obsessed American society is with beauty.
+But looking good isn’t just about hoping to be the next Miss America.
+Research suggests attractive people also tend to be happier and wealthier than others

-Beauty may be in the eye of the beholder, but there are certain characteristics almost everyone finds appealing.
+They say beauty is in the eye of the beholder, but there are certain characteristics almost everyone finds appealing.
 Scientists say most people judge attractiveness based at least partially on facial symmetry.
-For women, waist-to-hip ratio (think a waist that is 70% as wide as the hips) also plays a big part in attractiveness.
-And people often equate those 36-24-36 measurements with virtue: Studies of adults and children have found we attribute more positive qualities to people who look like they're headed for the runway. .
+For women, waist-to-hip ratio (apparently, the ideal waist is 70 percent as wide as the hips) also plays a big part in attractiveness.
+And people often equate those 36-24-36 measurements with virtue: Studies of adults and children have found we attribute more positive qualities to people who look like they just stepped out of J. Crew ad.

 Other research suggests beauty is even beneficial in the workplace.
 One study found women who researchers considered more attractive than average made eight percent more money annually than average-looking women.
 Attractive men and women may even perform better in job interviews and receive more appealing job packages when they’re hired.

-The importance of being attractive may vary between different parts of the USA.
-Some research suggests attractive women are more likely to have strong social connections and report positive well-being in urban areas, but not in rural areas.
+However, a pretty face isn’t the ultimate predictor of financial success or happiness.
+For one, the importance of being attractive may vary between different parts of the U.S. Some research suggests attractive women are more likely to have strong social connections and report positive well-being in urban areas, but not in rural areas.
 It’s possible that good looks are more important in cities because urban regions are more populated, so people can be pickier about whom they socialize with.

-But, in any part of the world, beauty and attractiveness may not be something we can control.
+But, in any part of the world, beauty and attractiveness isn’t really something we can control.
 (Too bad there’s no app for that.)
 Scientists think our perception of beauty depends largely on the shape of the face and body.
-So don’t blow that next paycheck at Sephora—artificial enhancements won’t necessarily make anyone more attractive, happier, or richer!
+So don’t blow that next paycheck at Sephora—artificial enhancements won’t necessarily make anyone more attractive, happier, or richer.

-Instead, it’s worth building up that self-confidence.
+What you should focus on instead: building up that self-confidence.
 Research suggests people’s self-esteem has a lot to do with how attractive they feel.
-Men and women who think they’re attractive and sexually appealing are more likely to have higher self-esteem than those who feel like Ugly Bobs and Bettys .
-(It’s not clear, however, whether feeling attractive makes people happy or being happy makes people think they’re attractive.)
-So kudos to Christina for focusing on the beauty that comes from within!
+Men and women who think they’re attractive and sexually appealing are more likely to have higher self-esteem than those who feel like ugly Bobs and Bettys